saxenism/defi-tits/README.md

 ## Mission Statement

 I believe that protocols need to be held to a higher standard of testing.
-Web3 protocols are decentralised, therefore there are no central authorities, and subsequently no regulatory pressure present to do quality checks on web3 software.
+Web3 protocols are decentralised, therefore there are no centralised authorities, and subsequently there is no regulatory pressure on the protocols to do quality checks on their protocols.

+Is this an issue?<br /> **YES** <br />
-Is this such a big issue?
+Is this a big issue?<br />**YES**

-**YES**
+Why? <br/>
+> Well, because, speaking strictly from an economic perspective, it makes much more sense for a protocol to use its time and developer resources on shipping a v2 of their protocol once the initial set of smart contracts are coded rather than spending it on testing their protocol.
+The protocols presently, try to, conviniently shift the burden of testing and quality assurance on the auditing firms and sometimes on insurance firms.
+However, Auditing + Insurance is still not enough to offer the level of peace of mind that people should have on software that handles their money.

+> Therefore, the development team, that is the most intimately familar with the code base, must make it a sacred duty of theirs (just like doctors take the [Hippocratic Oath](https://en.wikipedia.org/wiki/Hippocratic_Oath)) to test their code to the best of knowledge and ability.

-These softwares (DeFi protocols) handle the hard earned money of everyday Joes like you and me (and also money of stupid funds like 3AC, but yeah, you get the point) so, we cannot let the protocols continue with lax testing.
+All in all, these softwares (DeFi protocols) handle the hard earned money of everyday Joes like you and me (and also money of stupid funds like 3AC, but yeah, you get the point) so, we cannot let the protocols continue with lax testing, because not everything can and should be viewed with an economic lens, somethings should exist simply because of personal or community ethics.

-It does not matter (much) how many auditors have had a stab at your protocol, you, as a developer, do not really understand if you protocol really works and is robust enough to take on the uncertainities of the real world if you have not tested your protocol thoroughly.
+It does not matter (much) how many auditors have had a stab at your protocol, you, as a developer, do not really understand if your protocol really works and is robust enough to take on the uncertainities of the real world if you have not tested your protocol thoroughly.

 Therefore, with this repository, I aim to create a certain set of testing standards that all DeFi protocols should strive to meet.

-I plan to create this set of standards via iteration.
+I plan to create this set of standards via iterations. <br />
-Iteration of publicaly critiquing leading DeFi protocols that are in use today, so that the up and coming protocols in the same space can get an idea and inspiration for the level of testing that the entire community expects out of a protocol that claims to handle money.
+Iterations of publicly critiquing leading DeFi protocols that are in use today, so that the up and coming protocols in the same space can get an idea and inspiration for the level of testing that the entire community expects out of a protocol that claims to handle money.

 ## List of protocols being evaluated